NickLu0611/Future_Engineer_Car_Diary/README.md

 Member: LU-CHENG YU ,HU-YUN RUI

-Content:

-Today, we cut the car we designed yesterday with a laser cutter, and assemble the car according to the design drawing.
+Content:Today, we cut the car we designed yesterday with a laser cutter, and assemble the car according to the design drawing.
 After testing the accelerator, steering and AI automatic driving, we have completed the final appearance of the car.

 日期：2022/07/02（星期六）下午 6:10